We probably don't need to oversell the importance of trust. It's the foundation of most — if not all — relationships, personal and professional.

 My research highlights how small civil and uncivil behaviors spread, for better and worse.
 In one experiment, we found that those simply around incivility are more likely to have dysfunctional and aggressive thoughts, although they may be unaware of the connection.
 Research has shown that people who are typically surrounded by jerks learn intuitively to act selfishly, even when cooperating would pay off.
 Our environment rubs off on us, and if our environment is toxic, we can expect to stay somewhat sick and to pass it on to others.

-At this point, here’s what we know: Trust is inherently important to the functioning of a team, but many organizations are operating seemingly devoid of trust.
-That’s both a chasm and an inefficiency.
+At this point, here's what we know: Trust is inherently important to the functioning of a team, but many organizations are operating seemingly with a lack of trust.
+That's both a chasm and an inefficiency.

-If you could develop more trust on your team and in your organization, it would be akin to a “blue ocean” strategy — where you carve out a new area of differentiation — over your rivals, because statistically it doesn’t seem like they’re actively developing trust internally.
+If you could develop a culture of trust on your team and in your organization, it would be akin to a “blue ocean” strategy — where you carve out a new area of differentiation — over your rivals, because statistically, it doesn't seem like they're actively developing trust internally.

 Before we get to the trust solutions, let's look at how we got here: Why would trust be declining in employers?

 EY did a global study on trust in the workplace about two years ago.
-They surveyed almost ten thousand full-time workers in eight industrialized countries (including the U.S.).
+They surveyed almost 10,000 full-time workers in eight industrialized countries (including the U.S.).
 Here were the key findings on trust in the workplace: